N3agu/CTFs/README.md

 ## spy-agency
 After extracting the zip file, I obtained 'crashdump.elf.'
 From the description, I understood that I should search for an application within the crash dump, and that the flag format is ctf{sha256(location name from coordinates in lowercase)}.

-I decided to run a filescan through volatility using `vol.py -f spyagency3.bin windows.filescan.FileScan` and found an interesting file `0x3fefb8c0 \Users\volf\Desktop\app-release.apk.zip      216`.
+I decided to run a filescan through volatility using `vol.py -f spyagency3.bin windows.filescan.FileScan` and found an interesting file called "app-release.apk.zip" at offset `0x3fefb8c0`.

 I used `vol.py -f spyagency3.bin windows.dumpfiles.DumpFiles --physaddr 0x3fefb8c0` to extract the zip file from the dump.

 After that, I've unzipped the archive and managed to find `app-release.apk/app-release/res/drawable/coordinates_can_be_found_here.jpg`.
 Used  `exiftool coordinates_can_be_found_here.jpg` and got the coordinates: "-coordinates=44.44672703736637, 26.098652847616506"